“Don’t feed Willow, Birch, Poplar, Alder or the herb Meadowsweet if your rabbit is on Metacam (Meloxicam). For more information read here.

 Freshness Counts

-Storing Herbs: once the herbs are dry, roll them up in a paper towel and place in a large Ziplock bag in the fridge.
-The herbs can last several days this way. (doubtful you will be storing for long, lol, they will be gone in no time) Alternatively, you can place the herbs in a mason jar with some water in the bottom and store in the fridge.
+Storing Herbs: For storage, wrap the herbs loosely in a damp paper towel and place them in a breathable container or perforated plastic bag in the refrigerator.
+This method keeps the herbs fresh and flavorful for several days, ensuring your rabbit enjoys safe, nutritious greens.
+Alternatively, you can place the herbs in a mason jar with some water in the bottom and store in the fridge.

 !!Toxic Herbs!!